xanewton/Ideal/README.md

 ```

 ### Testing database
-The structure of the expected databse is similar to the Testing database [SampleDatabase.mdf].
+- The structure of the expected databse is similar to the Testing database [SampleDatabase.mdf].
   The database contains some sample records.
+- To enable the SampleDatabase.
+Add USE_SAMPLE_DB preprocessor to the *.csproj file:
+  a) Select the Ideal solution, go to Project ➪ Ideal Propierties ... ➪ Buil tab ➪ General section
+  b) Add USE_SAMPLE_DB to Conditional Compilation Symbol

 ### SyncFussion charts